Keeping Hate and Family Destruction Out of the Divorce Process

 - Resist people who turn you against your ex — Well-meaning friends and relatives might encourage you to make a “clean break” or to hold your former spouse accountable.
 In some situations, this might be good advice, but you should trust your instincts because no one else truly understands your feelings and priorities.
 Sometimes your ex, who is going through similar challenges, may lend an empathetic ear.
 Habits that drove you crazy while you were married might be tolerable now that you’re on your own.
 If maintaining a friendly bond seems right, don’t let someone talk you out of it.

 Keeping your focus on what’s important and encouraging your former partner to do the same promotes a post-divorce relationship that might not be blissful, but will be free of undue anger and bitterness.

-Solutions Divorce Mediation in Melville, NY assists divorcing spouses in Long Island who seek to reduce tension and maintain friendly relations with their ex.
+Solutions Divorce Mediation in Dix Hills, NY assists divorcing spouses in Long Island who seek to reduce tension and maintain friendly relations with their ex.
 Please call 1.631.683.8172 or contact us online to schedule a free initial consultation and learn how we can help.